factorial-io/scotty/docs/content/configuration.md

 Configuration on the server side is done using some toml files inside the config folder, see below.

-The CLI does not have any configuration.
+The cli does not have any configuration.
 All it needs to know is the URL of the server and the api token to authenticate against the server.

-## the CLI
+## the cli

 Run `scottyctl` with the follwinng options: